Can You Reuse Coffee Grounds? Here’s 11 Ways How, From Skincare to Gardening

 1. Make your own coffee scrub

 Coffee grounds are a natural exfoliant.
-They’re easy to mix into a face or body scrub that gently removes dead skin.
+They’re easy to mix into a face or body scrub that gently removes dead skin cells.
 Plus, caffeine has antioxidant properties.

-Mix 1 cup coffee grounds from freshly brewed coffee, 6 Tbsp. coconut or jojoba oil and 3 Tbsp. sea salt or white sugar into a jar.
+Mix 1 cup coffee grounds from freshly brewed coffee (you can’t go wrong with Bulletproof Original Coffee), 6 Tbsp. coconut or jojoba oil and 3 Tbsp. sea salt or white sugar into a jar.
 Combine until everything is thoroughly incorporated.
 Apply to your face (like a mask) or anywhere you’d like to exfoliate.
 Then gently rub the grounds into your skin.

 2. Scrub-a-dub pots and pans